Health & Wellness » COVID-19 Information

 COVID-19 POSITIVE CASE REPORTING

-If you test positive for COVID-19 and have been associated with the Mater Dei High School campus, students or employees, please notify the health office using the
+If you test positive for COVID-19 and have been associated with the Mater Dei High School campus, please submit the following report online:

 Covid Positive Reporting Form - Google Forms

-• be fever-free for the last 24 hours without the help of medicine AND
+• be fever-free for 24 hours without the use of medicine

 Thank you for helping to keep our Mater Dei community safe.